Lehigh County, Pennsylvania: Telecommunications

 From 1947 until 1994, Lehigh County was served exclusively by the 215 area code.
 With the county's growing population, area code 610 was also allocated to the county in 1994.
 Today, Lehigh County is covered largely by the 610 area code.
 An overlay area code, 484, was added to the 610 service area in 1999.
 A plan to introduce area code 835 as an additional overlay was rescinded in 2001.
 It has since been reintroduced and will begin use once 610 and 484 extensions are exhausted, possibly as early as September 2022.

 Recreation

 Amusement parks

 Dorney Park & Wildwater Kingdom, one of the largest amusement and water parks on the U.S. East Coast, is located in South Whitehall Township in the county.
 It is open May through the end of October.

 Fairs and festivals

 The Great Allentown Fair, one of the nation's largest and longest ongoing city fairs, is held annually at Allentown Fairgrounds on North 17th Street in Allentown the end of August and beginning of September.
-Mayfair, an arts and festival fair, is held annually in May on the campus of Cedar Crest College in Allentown.
+Mayfair Festival of the Arts, an arts and festival fair, is held annually in May on the campus of Cedar Crest College in Allentown.